That dollar amount reflects a 13.1% increase from $76.6 billion four years earlier in 2021.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Louisiana’s biggest export is a soya beans, one of America’s most valuable exported food products.
+Louisiana’s biggest edible export is a soya beans, one of America’s most valuable exported food products.

-Louisiana’s top 10 exports accounted for over four-fifths (81.1%) of the overall value of the state’s global shipments.
+Louisiana’s top 10 exports approached four-fifths (77.3%) of the overall value of the state’s global shipments.

-Miscellaneous petroleum oils excluding biodiesel represent the fastest grower among the top 10 export categories, up by 136.2% from 2021 to 2022.
+Non-agglomerated bituminous coal represents the fastest grower among the top 10 export categories, up by 17% from 2023 to 2024.

 More Key Facts about Louisiana’s International Trade

-Louisiana recorded an $85.1 billion trade surplus exporting and importing products during 2022.
-That dollar amount results from an 87.5% acceleration from $45.4 billion in black ink one year earlier in 2021.
+Louisiana recorded an overall US$55.2 billion trade surplus exporting and importing products during 2024.
+That dollar amount results from an -18.1% reduction from $67.4 billion in black ink one year earlier in 2023.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

-Below are Louisiana’s top 10 import products highlighting the state’s highest spending on foreign-made goods in 2022.
+Below are Louisiana’s top 10 import products highlighting the state’s highest spending on foreign-made goods in 2024 accounting for 49.8% of total Louisianian spending on imports.

 Louisiana has highly positive net exports in the international trade of liquid natural gas, petroleum oils, soya beans and corn.
 In turn, these cashflows indicate Louisiana’s strong competitive advantages under these product categories competing on the global marketplace.